Keeping it Cool: How to Practice Patience While Cooking with Kids

 Consider what you cook.

-Have tons of time on a Sunday afternoon?
+Have tons of time on a weekend (or quarantine) afternoon?
 Great, go ahead and tackle that cassoulet à deux.
-But if it’s, say, a busy weeknight, keeping your collaborative menu simple (tacos, pasta, salads, sheet-pan meals) can keep your Zen on fleek.
+But if you’re up against a busy schedule, keeping your collaborative menu simple (tacos, pasta, salads, sheet-pan meals) can keep your Zen in place.

 Have a quick chat about the fun ahead.

 Before you get started, take a moment to briefly review the plan.
-No need to dwell on it—the goal is merely to get pumped about what you’re cooking, and maybe, just maybe, be a tad more efficient (you chop kale while she grates cheese!), tidier, and safer along the way.
-It can also be helpful (i.e., prevent arguments) when a child knows ahead of time which tasks she may do (peeling veggies) and which she can’t (manning the mandoline).
+No need to dwell on it—the goal is merely to get pumped about what you’re cooking, and maybe a tad more efficient (you chop kale while she grates cheese!), tidier, and safer along the way.
+It can also be helpful for kids when they know ahead of time which tasks they’ll be doing (peeling veggies) and which they’ll be building their skills to do later (perhaps manning the knife).

 While not at all necessary, having your mise en place in place before things heat up is a pro-style tactic for staying patient while you cook.
 Get out all the tools you’ll need and cut, measure, and organize all the ingredients.
 Feel free to pretend you’re on a cooking show.
 Or practice other French words.
 Or discuss how mise en place-ing her school stuff just might help with patience in the morning, too….